weichnn/bag_extractor/README.md

 # ROS Wrapper around MSDI: Multi-spectral dataset

-This is meant as simple, minimal example of how to process multi-spectal dataset.
+This is meant as simple, minimal example of how to process multi-spectal dataset and how to generate dense depth images.

 # 1. Installation